sparkgene/aws-iot-fleetwise-edge/docs/dev-guide/edge-agent-dev-guide-renesas-rcar-s4.md

 1. Use screen command on your develop machine terminal to veiw serial output.
 1. Power on S4 Spider board.
 You can see the count down during U-Boot.
 Hit enter key to stop U-Boot.
-1. Enter following settings to flash the SD card data to board
+1. Enter following settings to flash the micro SD-card data to board

    ```bash
      setenv _booti 'booti 0x48080000 - 0x48000000'